ikizir/HohhaDynamicXOR/README.md

 I believe this algorithm is the future of encryption.
 It may not be perfect.
 However, I believe, this "dynamic key" model is the right way for encryption security.
 This project is in the public domain, thus public property, and I believe we all can benefit greatly from it.
 By Open Sourcing this code, I hope to make it faster and stronger together.

 The algorithm is quite young, but, as demonstrated by the visual proofs at my blog http://ismail-kizir.blogspot.com.tr/2015/11/visual-proofs-of-hohha-dynamic-xor.html
 , it seems to have a good random distribution and to be promising.
-We are constantly working on it to improve.
+The algorithm is considered to be stable unless proven otherwise by the tests we will apply.

 Please feel free to test it and share your success or faux-pas: ikizir@gmail.com